ramiel/typegrapqhl-federation-issue/README.md

 I'm trying to reproduce my actual setup in a more concise way.

 We have:
-Graph1: a subgraphq serving entity Organization
+Graph1: a subgraphq serving entity Organization.
-Graph2: a subgraph serving entity Room that also refers Organization A gateway built with Graphql Yoga (the result is the same with apollo server)
+Graph2: a subgraph serving entity Room that also refers Organization.
+A gateway built with Graphql Yoga (the result is the same with apollo server).

 Launch everything with `yarn start` or `npm start`